Blog

 Not every audio interface has enough power in its headphone amp to power high-impedance headphones.
 You need to ensure that your interface works well with your headphones.

-Our two audio interfaces have enough gain to work with any pair of headphones.
+Our two audio interfaces have enough output level to work with the vast majority of headphones.
 Check them out!

 High-impedance vs. low-impedance headphones